In all, there were 13 District

 about 100 yards north of Calkins Road; "just south of the bend in

-the road."
 It is a frame building, much changed from its original

 use.
 It has been converted into a single family home and has a prominent

 chimney on the front, large windows, and a garage.
 All of this remodeling

 was done in 1945 when it was no longer needed as a school.
 The woodshed

 was made into the kitchen and a wing was added to the rear.